boylepeter/MVC-Burger-Logger/README.md

 # Burger Logger

 ## Description:
 Tasked with providing an app which could keep track of different burgers the user has had, and wants to try, we utilized javascript, express.js, express-handlebars, node, as well as mysql.
 We have created an app that is fun and easy to use and should fit the outlined requirements.
+The code contained in this repo was largely provided by and worked on in class and does not solely originate with the owner.
 ## Table of Contents

 -[Description](#description)